Goncalves95/Goncalves95/README.md

-- 👋 Hi, I’m Fernando Gonçakves
+- 👋 Hi, I’m Fernando Gonçalves
 - 👀 I’m interested in change for a new area.
-Actually I'm e gatronomi.
-But now wake up again my love by the tec World.
-How we creat a better World helping other people crating a amazing software.
+Actually I'm a Kitchen Chef.
+But now I wake up again my love by the tec.
+World.
+How we creat a better World helping other people creating a amazing and Helpful software.
-- 🌱 I’m currently learning Full Stack Software Development
+- 🌱 I’m currently learning Full Stack Software Development in Code Institute, and take a bachelor's degree in computer science.
 - 💞️ I’m looking to collaborate on new projects.
 - 📫 How to reach me: